-- bonus must be provided in addition to required inclusionary units, in addition to affordable units required by Housing Overlay Designation policies, and must be included in the base density. - c.
+- a.
 When calculating the number of permitted density bonus units, any calculations resulting in fractional units shall be rounded up to the next larger integer.
-When calculating the number of required affordable units, any calculations resulting in fractional units shall be rounded up to the next larger integer. - d.
-The density bonus units shall not be included when determining the number of affordable units required to qualify for a density bonus. - e.
-A project proposed below the base density may qualify for incentives and concessions if it meets the requirements of Section 22.24.030.B.3 (Incentives and concessions). - f.
-The applicant may request a lesser density bonus than the project is entitled to, but no reduction will be permitted in the number of required affordable units. - g.
+When calculating the number of required affordable units, any calculations resulting in fractional units shall be rounded up to the next larger integer. - b.
+The density bonus units shall not be included when determining the number of affordable units required to qualify for a density bonus. - c.
+A project proposed below the maximum allowable residential density may qualify for incentives, concessions, waivers or reductions of development standards if it is eligible for a density bonus. - d.
 The County may, at its sole discretion, grant a density bonus exceeding the state requirements where the applicant agrees to construct a greater number of affordable housing units or at greater affordability than required by this subsection (A).
-If an additional density bonus is granted by the County and accepted by the applicant, the additional density bonus shall be considered an incentive or concession for purposes of Section 65915. - 6.
-Density bonuses may also be granted for child care facilities, and land donation in excess of that required by Chapter 22.22 (Affordable Housing Regulations), pursuant to Government Code Sections 65915(h) and 65915(i). - B. Incentives and concessions.
-Subject to the findings included in Section 22.24.030.E (Review of application), when an applicant seeks a density bonus and requests incentives or concessions, the County shall grant incentives or concessions as shown in Table 3-5b and as described in this section.
+If an additional density bonus is granted by the County and accepted by the applicant, the additional density bonus shall be considered an incentive or concession for purposes of Section 65915. - C. Incentives and concessions.
+Subject to the findings included in Section 22.24.020.E (Review of application), when an applicant seeks a density bonus and requests incentives, concessions, waivers or reductions of development standards and parking requirements as incentives or concessions, the County shall grant the incentives or concessions as shown in Table 3-5b and as described in this section.